realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

 ```
 Do the same thing for `aromr` and `skill`.

 Now let's add relationships for `character` to indicate that a `character` may has one `weapon`, `armor`, and `skill`.
 You can check [here](https://loopback.io/doc/en/lb4/Relations.html) for more details on model relationship.
-You can also take a look at [TodoList tutorial](https://loopback.io/doc/en/lb4/todo-list-tutorial-model.html) to see how did it handle relationship.
+You can also take a look at the [TodoList tutorial](https://loopback.io/doc/en/lb4/todo-list-tutorial-model.html) to see how did it handle relationship.

-Add following imports at the head of `character.model.ts`.
+Add following imports to the head of `character.model.ts`.

 ```ts
 import {Armor} from './armor.model';